LinkedIn beats expectations, raises full-year rev view

 Revenue in the third quarter was $252 million, up 81 percent year-over-year and ahead of the average analyst expectation of $244.2 million.

+LinkedIn said it now expects total revenue for 2012 to range between $939 million and $944 million, compared with its prior range of $915 million to $925 million.

+LinkedIn, which has 175 million members, connects professionals seeking jobs and companies looking for employees.
+The company makes money from selling ads and premium subscriptions, as well as from offering specialized services to recruiters, setting it apart from its ad-dependent social networking rivals such as Facebook Inc (FB.O) and Twitter.

-The Mountain View, California-based company said that revenue from its talent solutions services increased 95 percent year-on-year in the third quarter to $138.4 million and that the business added 1,700 new customers.
+The Mountain View, California-based company said that revenue from its job-recruiter services increased 95 percent year-on-year in the third quarter, while advertising revenue increased 60 percent.

+LinkedIn also said that traffic to its homepage increased 60 percent since a website redesign that it rolled out during the third quarter.

 Shares of LinkedIn, which closed Thursday's regular session at $106.85, have fallen 15 percent since mid-September but are up roughly 70 percent in 2012.

-(Reporting by Alexei Oreskovic in San Francisco; Editing by Matthew Lewis, Gunna Dickson, Gary Hill)
+(Reporting by Alexei Oreskovic in San Francisco; editing by Matthew Lewis; editing by Gunna Dickson)